How to Detect Fake Scrum?

 Living documentation

 Professional developers provide adequate and actual documentation for their solution.
-Does the team have a living documentation.
+Does the team have living documentation.
 This documentation is often a generated static website [6].
 Agile software architecture regularly uses domain driven design ideas [7].
 Ask the team how they do software design activities?

 Final Thoughts